-If you are using Windows OS then it is very easier for you because you can simply right click and visit the property page and you are done.
-But, in case of Linux you have multiple options to rename the drive Label of any USB drive.
-Let us have a look at some of the options of renaming a drive Label here.
+In windows OS it is very easy to change the volume label by simply right click and visit the property page.
+But in Linux you have multiple options to change the drive Label of any USB drive.

 Any device or volume without any label is normally recognized with some generic name by Linux.
 This becomes very confusing so, that’s why we prefer to give some name to our USB drives or external hard drives.

 Whenever we load any device in Linux, we can see its Label in the left side panel.
 If we are having file system VFAT then we can use mlabel utility.
 Here, we are going to use mlabel command to change the volume label.

 1. First type the mount command to find out the exact location of your USB drive in the system.
 You should look for a line which reads something like this “/dev/sdc1 on /media/disk .. ….. “

 2. This shows that your USB device is sdc1 and it is currently mounted on /media/disk.

 3. Now, unmounts that device by using the following command

 4. Now, add a line in a file /etc/mtools.conf file: